Decisions When You Buy Trimix

 How much Trimix should I use?

 The amount of Trimix that you should use in a single dose will vary considerably based on a number of factors.
-As discussed in our article, you should only take the amount as prescribed and directed by your doctor.
+As discussed in our article, you should only take the amount prescribed and directed by your doctor.
 Adjustments frequently need to be made at the start of treatment, to find the right level for you.
-Most doctors will start you on 0.05 mL to no more than 0.2 mL at the beginning, and gradually increase the dosage based on your feedback.
-As the risk for prolonged erection side effects (which are a medical emergency) tend to increase at higher doses, you should only ever use the lowest effective dose.
+Most doctors will start you on 0.05 mL to no more than 0.2 mL initially and gradually increase the dosage based on your feedback.
+As the risk for prolonged erection side effects (which are a medical emergency) tends to increase at higher doses, you should only ever use the lowest effective dose.

 Can Trimix be stored at room temperature or frozen?

 Trimix is designed to be stored in either refrigerator or freezer temperatures.
 It can initially reach room temperature in transit or prior to receipt by a patient and may come up to room temperature briefly when you take it out to use it.
 However, when not taking out a dose, it should be stored in the refrigerator or freezer.
 One important note, however – always take a vial out of the freezer a few days before the intended use, and put it in the refrigerator.
 Do not attempt to use frozen Trimix with a syringe, and do not refreeze a vial that has already been opened/punctured.

 What is the recommended frequency of use for Trimix?